Hiawatha's Rabbit Hunt

 Hiawatha's Rabbit Hunt is a 1941 Merrie Melodies cartoon directed by Friz Freleng.
 Mel Blanc voiced all characters.
-This film was nominated for the Academy Award for Best Short Subject (cartoons).
+This film was nominated for the Academy Award for Best Short Subject (cartoons), but lost to Walt Disney's Lend a Paw (a plot point which would figure into What's Cookin' Doc?).
 This was the first Bugs Bunny cartoon directed by Friz Freleng.
 The short makes several direct references to The Song of Hiawatha, an epic poem by Henry Wadsworth Longfellow.

 Plot

 Bugs is reading The Song of Hiawatha out loud to himself and the saga turns real as a pint-sized, Elmer Fudd-like Hiawatha (minus the speech impediment) turns up, paddling his canoe.
 Hiawatha is looking for a rabbit for his dinner.
 Hiawatha manages to trick Bugs into thinking he is preparing a hot bath for him.
 It is actually a cooking pot, which Bugs quickly vacates once Hiawatha casually mentions that he is having rabbit stew for supper.

 Reception

 The Film Daily called the short a "very funny cartoon", saying, "the result is a howl from start to finish.
 The serious-minded Indian's efforts to catch the screwball rabbit for stewing purposes makes a lively and comical race.
 Bugs Bunny gets better and funnier with every screen appearance."